yugal-14/Case-1-Dannys-diner-SQL-Challenge/README.md

 | C           | 2021-01-01 | ramen        | 12    | N      | NULL
 | C           | 2021-01-01 | ramen        | 12    | N      | NULL
 | C           | 2021-01-07 | ramen        | 12    | N      | NULL

 ***
+##📈 Business Impact & Recommendations
+Based on the analysis, I would recommend Danny:

+Expand the loyalty program → Strong engagement from members A and B (1,370 and 820 points respectively)

+Feature ramen promotions → Capitalize on its popularity as the top-selling item

+Personalize offers → Target Customer A with ramen deals, Customer B with variety bundles

+Convert Customer C → Design incentives to increase visit frequency and menu exploration

+Automate reporting → Implement the created views for ongoing team access to insights

+***

+##💡 What I Learned & Key Insights
+Technical Learnings
+Advanced SQL Functions: Mastered RANK(), DENSE_RANK(), and window functions with PARTITION BY for complex ranking scenarios

+Data Transformation: Used CASE statements for conditional logic in point calculations and member classification

+Query Optimization: Implemented Common Table Expressions (CTEs) to break down complex queries into manageable steps

+Data Modeling: Built comprehensive views (join_all_things) that combine multiple tables for business reporting

+***